 Find out more about how Coronavirus will affect your travel and compensation claim here.

 Ordinarily if Wizz Air does cancel your flight, you do have options.
 Make sure that you:

-Under EU regulation, you will be entitled to compensation if:
+Under EU regulation, you will be entitled to compensation for your cancelled flight if: